Table of Contents

 the target type.
 For Maybe, this function is

-simply the value constructor Just
+simply the value constructor Just, but the injector

 for Parse is more complicated.